30 Ways How to Improve Your Life, Get Results, Be Happier

-When you give your brain some concrete data in the form of a measurable goal, then you will start häving ideas how to reach that goal.
+When you give your brain some real data in the form of a measurable goal, then you will start häving ideas on how to reach that goal.
 500 dollars a month is just 100 per week and 15 dollars per day.
 What can you do for 15 dollars per day?

 Also, read about why you need to set goals high.

 Improve Your Life #13: Write A Thank You Letter